Sumera222/tic-tac-toe-game/README.md

 ## How to run this app?
 - To run this app, click live github website link given below.

-OR
-- open live server version of index.html in your browser.
+- open live server version ot run npm start on your terminal for local host.

 ## Repo Link:
 https://github.com/sumera222/tic-tac-toe